Patricia Belcher: Life and career

 From 2006 until 2017, she recurred on Bones as attorney Caroline Julian.

-Belcher produced her 2008 role in the film Lower Learning as Colette.

 In 2009, she played Millie in the romantic comedy (500) Days of Summer.
-The film received positive reviews from critics upon its release.
-Based on over 214 professional reviews, it obtained a "Certified Fresh" seal on Rotten Tomatoes with an approval rating of 86% and an average score of 7.6 out of 10.
-The film was a box office success as well, becoming a "sleeper hit" and earning over $60 million in worldwide returns, far exceeding its $7.5 million budget.
-Also that year through 2010, Belcher had a recurring role on Better Off Ted as Janet S. Crotum, the head of human resources of Veridian Dynamics.
+The film was a box office success earning over $60 million worldwide returns, far exceeding its $7.5 million budget.
+Also that year through 2010, she had a recurring role on Better Off Ted as Janet S. Crotum, the head of human resources of Veridian Dynamics.

-On May 13, 2010, ABC officially canceled the series due to low viewing figures.
-After the cancellation of Better Off Ted Belcher moved on and began another recurring role on the Disney Channel sitcom Good Luck Charlie, playing the strict and easily annoyed neighbor, Estelle Dabney.
+On May 13, 2010, ABC canceled the series due to low viewing figures.
+After the cancellation of Better Off Ted Belcher moved on and began another recurring role on the Disney Channel sitcom Good Luck Charlie, playing neighbor Estelle Dabney.
 It ran for four seasons ending in 2014.

 In 2013, she appeared as Ingrid in Bad Words, and she voiced Chimamanda Lobo in the video game Dead Island: Riptide.
 Later that year Belcher again teamed with Jeepers Creepers writer and director Victor Salva for his horror film Dark House.
-As well as appearing on The Millers, and Partners.

-In 2015, she appeared in the GEICO commercial with the band Europe.
-She was Grandmother in Wells Fargo's 2017 commercial "Lost Debit Card".
-She also appeared in 2 other GEICO commercials, once as a DMV picture taker and a waitress in a 24 hour diner.

 In 2022, she made a brief appearance in the film Father Stu playing the role of a meat and seafood grocery store clerk.
 She also began recurring on another Disney Channel sitcom, The Villains of Valley View.